milaoktay/ReactNativeAssessment/README.md

 - Play Button: Users can play the ringtone by pressing the play button.
 - Pause Button: Users can pause the ringtone by pressing the pause button.
 - Back Button: Users can return to the List screen by pressing the back button.
+- Audio stops playing when the user leaves the Details screen.
 - Display Information: The Detail screen displays the title, artist's name, and artwork of the selected ringtone.

 #### Sources